hperedo/Retrieval-Argument-Generation-Pipeline-/README.md

+# RAG Pipeline for LaTeX Documents
+This project implements a Retrieval-Augmented Generation (RAG) pipeline for querying and generating responses based on internal LaTeX documents.
+The solution uses AWS services, OpenSearch, and OpenAI GPT to process and query documents.

+# Features
+- Preprocess LaTeX documents into plain text.
+- Store embeddings in AWS OpenSearch for semantic retrieval.
+- Retrieve relevant content for user queries using semantic similarity.
+- Generate responses using OpenAI GPT or AWS Bedrock.
+- Deployable on AWS with Lambda and API Gateway.

+# Architecture
+- Document Upload: Store LaTeX files in an S3 bucket.
+- Preprocessing: A Lambda function extracts and processes text from LaTeX files.
+- Embedding: Generate embeddings using a Sentence Transformer model.
+- Indexing: Store embeddings in OpenSearch for retrieval.
+- Querying: Users query the system via an API Gateway endpoint.
+- Generation: Retrieve relevant content and generate answers using OpenAI GPT or AWS Bedrock.

+# Requirements
+- Python Libraries
+   - boto3: AWS SDK for Python.
+   - sentence-transformers: For embedding generation.
+   - opensearch-py: OpenSearch client.
+   - openai: OpenAI GPT API.
+   - re: For LaTeX preprocessing.

+ # AWS Services
+   - S3: Store LaTeX documents.
+   - Lambda: Handle preprocessing, embedding, and querying.
+   - OpenSearch: Store and retrieve embeddings.
+   - API Gateway: Expose the pipeline via an HTTP endpoint.

 # Retrieval Augmented Generation (RAG) pipeline on top of internal LaTeX documents!
 Here’s a step by step guide tailored to this setup:

 # 1. Understand RAG